-- D. Metering: All utilities are to be metered for each building, including water, steam, and chilled water.
+- E. Metering: All utilities are to be metered for each building, including electricity, water, steam, natural gas and chilled water.
 All utility metering must be coordinated with the University Project Manager prior to construction.
-All metering devices must have the capability to report to the Campus Energy Management System.
+All metering devices must have the capability to report to the Campus Energy Management System via the BAS secondary field level network used in the building.
 If the building contains Auxiliary occupants in addition to E&G occupants, separate metering must be provided for each Auxiliary occupant.
-This shall be coordinated with the Utilities Section through the Project Management Section. - E. Separation for noise control: separate mechanical equipment and other noisy areas from academic and office areas. - F. Outdoor air inlet location: Care shall be taken in the placement of all outdoor air inlets to ensure that odors and other pollutants (automobile exhaust, generator exhaust, fume hood exhaust, etc.) do not enter the building. - G. Mechanical Room Access: Mechanical rooms must have adequate openings to facilitate the removal and replacement of major pieces of equipment.
-Provide double 3'-0" doors which swing outward, with active/inactive leafs. - H. Equipment Access: There must be adequate space in mechanical rooms to provide ample access space around all equipment for routine maintenance items and procedures, such as filter replacement, lubrication, and so on. - I. Pipe Insulation thickness: to be per latest energy efficiency standards. - J. Access to mechanical rooms: shall not be through other rooms.
+This shall be coordinated with Utilities & Engineering Services and Utilities Accounting through the Project Management Section.
+All meter selections and their installation location for any meter used for Utility billing purposes must be approved by the Director of Utilities & Engineering Services. - F. Separation for noise control: separate mechanical equipment and other noisy areas from academic and office areas. - G. Outdoor air inlet location: Care shall be taken in the placement of all outdoor air inlets to ensure that odors and other pollutants (automobile exhaust, generator exhaust, fume hood exhaust, etc.) do not enter the building. - H. Mechanical Room Access: Mechanical rooms must have adequate openings to facilitate the removal and replacement of major pieces of equipment.
+Provide double 3'-0" doors which swing outward, with active/inactive leafs. - I. Equipment Access: There must be adequate space in mechanical rooms to provide ample access space around all equipment for routine maintenance items and procedures, such as filter replacement, lubrication, and so on.
+Equipment room size must be approved by the Director of Facilities Maintenance and the Director of Utilities & Engineering Services once final equipment selections are complete. - J. Access to mechanical rooms: shall not be through other rooms.
 It is preferred that access to these spaces be achieved from a main corridor and/or exterior space.
 Access shall not be by ladders.
 Where possible, penthouse rooms shall have elevator access. - K. Storage in Mechanical Rooms: Mechanical rooms and similar spaces are not to contain storage areas.
-All power disconnects to equipment shall be so located as to be easily accessed. - L. Color Coding: All piping shall be color coded and labeled as to use. - M. Fan Labeling: All fans shall be labeled as to use, area served and power source. - N. All HVAC controls: shall be of the direct digital type and conform to the standard outlined in Building Automation and Central Monitoring Systems. - O. Air eliminators: All hydronic systems shall have adequate air eliminators installed. - P. Central-Station air filtration: Provide MERV 9 air filtration on all central-station air handling units. - Q. Manhole design: shall be carefully coordinated with the University Project Manager and the Utilities Section.
-Contact Director of Utilities for latest manhole standards. - R. Underground piping installation: All piping utilized for underground piping are required to have the ends sealed prior to storage or use on site.
+All power disconnects to equipment shall be so located as to be easily accessed. - L. All HVAC controls: shall be of the direct digital type and conform to the standard outlined in Building Automation and Central Monitoring Systems. - M. Air eliminators: All hydronic systems shall have adequate air eliminators installed. - N. Central-Station air filtration: Provide MERV 9 air filtration or approved alternate rating on all central-station air handling units. - O. Steam Manhole design: shall be carefully coordinated with the University Project Manager and the Utilities Section.
+Contact Director of Utilities & Engineering Services for latest manhole standards. - P. Underground piping installation: All piping utilized for underground piping is required to have the ends sealed prior to storage or use on site.
 No end seals shall be removed until the end in question is actually ready for welding or otherwise connecting.
 In no event shall any piping be left in a trench with an open end at any time.
-This requirement shall be strictly enforced. - S. Systems Test & Balance: will be provided through the A/E as an additional service.
+This requirement shall be strictly enforced.
+All pre-insulated pipe must be installed per manufacturer's instructions. - Q. Systems Test & Balance: will be provided through the A/E as an additional service.
 The specifications will require the contractor to participate in the testing, make any changes necessary and pay for any re-testing that may be required to make the systems meet specifications.
+A copy of the Testing & Balance report shall be made available upon completion to the Utilities & Engineering Services team.